Owaisayoub/Todo_with_authentication/README.md

 - You can explore and test the API endpoints using the Swagger UI.
 - You can also you postman(personal favorite)

+## Environment Variables

+This project uses the following environment variables:

+- **SECRET_KEY**: Used for encryption and security purposes.
+- **DATABASE_URL**: URL of the database used by the application.

+Make sure to set these environment variables before running the application.
+You can customize their values according to your environment.

 ## Author

 - **Owais Ayoub Ganaie**